 Purpose of the program

 Futures for Frontliners offers Michiganders, who worked in essential industries during the April 1-June 30, 2020 period but who do not have a college degree, free tuition at in-district rates to their local community college to pursue an associate degree or a skills certificate on a full-time or part-time basis while they continue to work.
 Those without a high school diploma or equivalency are eligible for services to help them prepare for and complete this credential and go on to a community college or job training program.
-The application period runs through Dec, 31, 2020 with enrollment available beginning in January 2021.
+The application period ended on Dec.
+31, 2020.

 How and when to apply

 The application closed on December 31, 2020.

 When can a person accepted to the Frontliners program start classes?

 Frontliners may start either the Winter, Summer or Fall semester of 2021

 Approved for Futures for Frontliners… What’s Next?

 - Complete the Free Application for Federal Student Aid (FAFSA)